Vhati/Slipstream-Mod-Manager/skel_common/readme_modders.txt

   to your pleasure by writing an event of the same name.
 Whenever multiple tags share the same name, only the last one counts.

+  When you're not overriding something, try to use unique names, so that it won't clobber another mod and vice versa.

 General

   When developing a mod, save your text files as ANSI/ASCII, or UTF-8.
-  UTF-16 is tolerated.
-If all else fails, Slipstream will try decoding text as Windows-1252 ANSI.
+  Slipstream will tolerate UTF-16 and Windows-1252 ANSI.

-  Unless you're overriding something, try to use unique names in your xml so that it won't clobber another mod and vice versa.
+  Dos style (CR-LF) line endings are preferred.
+The game only partially accepts the unix style (LF): fine for xml, crashing for layout.txt.
+  Slipstream will convert both to CR-LF as it patches.

   File and directory names must be plain ASCII (no accents).
 That restriction isn't confirmed for the game, but the mod manager enforces it just to be safe.

   Images should be 32bit PNGs (24bit color + 8bit alpha transparency).
   Things that *should* be opaque rectangles like backgrounds may vary,